EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-Estimate the effect of light limitation on carbon allocation via leaf area index (LAI) based on Friedlingstein et al., 1999.
+Estimates the effect of light limitation on carbon allocation via LAI, based on Friedlingstein et al. (1999).

 **Parameters**
 - **Fields**